REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 ## Application Container

-The Shibboleth IdP web application runs in an Application Container, typically Tomcat or Jetty.
+The Shibboleth IdP web application runs in an application container, typically Tomcat or Jetty.
 IdP 5.x requires a newer version of the application container - Tomcat 8.5 and 9.0 which was frequently used for IdP 4.x deployments will not work with IdP 5.x; Tomcat 10.1 is required.
 For Jetty, the required version is 11.

 Unfortunately, even on RHEL 9, only Tomcat 9 is available in the base OS repository.
 Neither do any community-run repositories provide RPM packages for up-to-date releases of neither Tomcat nor Jetty.